There’s nothing harder to translate than a poem, which might be why we’re so fascinated with poetry in all its many forms here at Acclaro.

 You’ve probably read — or even written — a haiku.
 But what about a Burmese climbing rhyme?
 This poem in English by writer and professor Larry Gross (who also writes classical Korean sijo poems) shows off the tricky internal rhymes of this stairstep verse form:

-Living’s merely the stage
+Each in his time Living’s merely the stage

 untutored actors age on—